BenAwuor2/BenAwuor2/README.md

-# Hi there, I'm Ben - aka [BenAwuor2]() 👋
+# Hi there, I'm Ben Oketch- aka [Papa]() 👋

 ## I'm a Full Stack Software Developer!!

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2023 Goals: Learn more about web3
+- 🥅 2024 Goals: Learn more about web3
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact: I love to watching football⚽ and playing rugby🏉